 - Primary pathogen-control area that has controlled access.
 This area would be where product is cooked or pasteurized or where RTE products might be exposed to the environment

 - Sensitive/high hygiene area with restricted access.
 This may contain products for sensitive populations such as infants

 Different food processing facilities can have very different designs.
 A large manufacturing company may have the resources to build a linear facility where product flows from one separated area to the next.
 Other facilities may be small and more open, a situation that is more challenging to control but may be the reality in some places.

-When considering a Sanitation Process Preventative Control, it is important to document how employees will prevent the identified hazard.
+When considering a Sanitation Preventive Control, it is important to document how employees will prevent the identified hazard.
 That documentation may include procedures, practices, and processes to ensure the cleanliness of food-contact surfaces, including utensils and equipment.
 They also may include procedures to prevent cross-contamination or contamination through unsanitary objects, food packaging material or other food-contact surfaces.
 A food safety hazard might also involve cross-contamination from raw product to processed product.

 In addition to zoning, other preventive controls might be necessary in peanut butter processing.
 In this example, the food safety team decided that the cooling area after roasting could become contaminated with Salmonella.
 They felt that in addition to zoning, workers should dry cleaning equipment and the production environment when switching from one product to another to reduce the risk of contaminating product during cooling.

 When considering the type of cleaning and sanitation to use in a peanut process to control a hazard, it is very important to remember that Salmonella requires water to grow.
 Therefore, it is recommended that dry cleaning be used whenever possible.
 The key is to avoid using water which can allow pathogens to grow.